 More than one in three people over age 65 fall at least once a year.
 In fact, about 10% to 15% of these falls result in a serious injury, like a bone fracture.
 This can all make you unsteady on your feet.
 What’s more, a fear of falling may cause you to avoid activities, such as walking or visiting friends.

 Most older adults want to stay in their homes as they age.
 Maybe you feel the most comfortable in your home, and it’s close to friends and family.
 Whatever the reason, it’s smart to think about the changes you can make so that your home is safer and more accessible.
 That’s especially the case if you have any mobility issues, have started to trip or fall, or have a chronic illness.

 You may want to work with an occupational therapist, nurse, or physical therapist.
+Ask your doctor to set you up with a home safety evaluation.
 Research shows that people who lived in homes that were modified by one of these experts were more independent than those who didn’t.
 They were also less afraid of falling and had less trouble with their daily activities.